Towards Sub-millisecond Latency Real-Time Speech Enhancement Models on Hearables: Results

 \subsection{Objective evaluation of speech enhancement}

-We train on CHiME-2 WSJ0 dataset~\cite{vincent2013second}.
+We train on the CHiME-2 WSJ0 dataset~\cite{vincent2013second}.
 This dataset is composed of target speech mixed with various noises recorded in a home environment.
 The dataset has 7138 training, 409 development, and 330 test examples at 6 SNR levels from (-3dB to +9dB).
 The clips had a 16 kHz sampling rate and were 3 seconds long in training.
 We evaluate the CHiME-2 WSJ0 test dataset~\cite{vincent2013second} with a total of 1980 examples.
-Since we could not find mono baseline models in sub-2ms latency space for meaningful comparison, we trained LSTW and OLA models.
-All models had the same number of parameters and architecture but different algorithmic latencies.
-As metrics, we used the signal-invariant signal-to-distortion ratio (SI-SDR)\cite{le2019sdr}, short-time objective intelligibility (STOI), perceptual speech quality objective listener (ViSQOL)~\cite{hines2015visqol}, and reference-free Deep Noise Suppression mean opinion score (DNSMOS)~\cite{reddy2021dnsmos}.
-As shown in Table~\ref{table:chime_eval} all the metrics show Deep FIR improvement over unprocessed samples for the synthesis window from 0.0625 to 1 ms. Using a longer synthesis window doesn't improve Deep FIR, as it becomes harder to estimate FIR taps.
-In contrast, the LSTW approach performs worse than deep FIR for all metrics under 1 ms latency.
-Mask estimation is done on a large analysis window to filter a small synthesis window, which becomes harder to estimate as synthesis window becomes smaller.
+Since we could not find mono baseline models in sub-2 ms latency and under 1M parameters for meaningful comparison, we trained LSTW and OLA models.
+For LSTW, we replicated analysis/synthesis window pair type II from~\cite{mauler2007low}.
+In OLA, 16 ms Hamming analysis and inverse Hamming synthesis window were used.
+LSTW hop was set to the half of the synthesis window and in OLA to 4 ms. All models had the same number of parameters and architecture but different algorithmic latencies.
+As metrics, we used the signal-invariant signal-to-distortion ratio (SI-SDR)~\cite{le2019sdr}, short-time objective intelligibility (STOI), perceptual speech quality objective listener (ViSQOL)~\cite{hines2015visqol}, and reference-free Deep Noise Suppression mean opinion score (DNSMOS)~\cite{reddy2021dnsmos}.